Practice this topic in a realistic system design interview

 The database checks syntax and resolves table and column names.

-The optimizer chooses a plan: which indexes to use, join order, join algorithm, sort strategy, aggregation strategy, and how many rows it expects at each step.
+The optimizer chooses a plan: which indexes to use, which tables to join first, how to join them, how to sort, how to group, and how many rows it expects at each step.

 The database runs the plan.
 This is where it reads pages, filters rows, joins tables, sorts data, aggregates results, and returns rows to the client.